Distracted Driving Accident Attorneys

 In a world where everyone needs to be connected 24/7, it’s hard to avoid picking up the cell phone whenever it beeps.
 We check our phones at work, at dinner with friends, even in the bathroom!
 But texting while driving is not only illegal, it is extremely dangerous.

 When you get into an auto accident with a distracted driver, the results can be quite severe.
 You could be facing months even years of medical bills and physical therapy.
 You may not be able to work ever again.
 All because someone was not paying attention to the road.

-The Philadelphia, Wilkes-Barre, and Scranton distracted driving accident lawyers at Fellerman & Ciarimboli understand the pain you and your family are going through.
+The Pennsylvania distracted driving accident lawyers at Fellerman & Ciarimboli understand the pain you and your family are going through.
 That’s why we fight for the injured and make sure you are properly compensated for your injuries.
 With more than $110 million in settlements and verdicts, we work as a team to make sure you receive compensation for your injuries.

 Distracted Driving in PA: What You Need to Know